 February 13, 2018

-One hundred and ten years ago, the following 10 adventures — plucked from my Best Oughts (1904–1913) Adventure list — were first serialized or published in book form.
+One hundred and ten years ago, the following 10 adventures — selected from my Best Nineteen-Oughts Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any adventures from this year that you particularly admire.
 Enjoy!